daharper/Funky/README.md

 ### TResult

-The simple use cases of this fully functional result monad worked well, and fit well in Delphi.
+The simple use cases of this fully functional result monad worked well.

 #### Key Features